*This post has been modified when Genie+ was announced to replace FastPass at all Disney parks.

-One of the reasons you may see guests using the FastPass line is for those people who qualify for Disneys Disability Access Service Card, or DAS.
+One of the reasons you may see guests using the Genie+ line is for those people who qualify for the Disneys Disability Access Service Card, or DAS.
 Disney has this service set up to help guests with disabilities at Walt Disney World Resort and Disneyland Resort to receive a return time for attractions based on the current wait time.
 Here are some important facts to keep in mind about the program:

-- DAS will be issued at Guest Relations main entrance locations and will offer guests a return time for attractions based on the current wait time.
+- DAS will be issued at Guest Relations’ main entrance locations and will offer guests a return time for attractions based on the current wait time.

 - As soon as the Guest finishes one attraction, they can receive a return time for another.

-What is incredibly important to note is that the DAS Pass is for those guests who really have an issue standing in lines due to a disability and it should not be abused just to simply create your own FastPass.
+What is incredibly important to note is that the DAS Pass is for those guests who have an issue standing in lines due to a disability, and it should not be abused just to create your own FastPass simply.

 - 1. Approach the Cast Member at the ride entrance with your entire party.
 At least one adult in your party and the guests who are not riding will be issued a Rider Switch Pass via their Magic Bands or park tickets.
-The Rider Switch Pass will be added to the FastPass section of their My Disney Experience Account.
+The Rider Switch Pass will be added to the Genie+ section of their My Disney Experience Account.
 We’ll call them group #2.

 - 2. The other party members, group #1, ride the attraction.

-- 4. Then group #2 enters the FastPass queue and boards the attraction without having to wait in the regular queue.
+- 4. Then, group #2 enters the Genie+ queue and boards the attraction without waiting in the regular queue.
 The Rider Switch Pass will be validated using their Magic Band or park ticket.

 Ride Return Pass

 If you’re willing to pay the money, you can skip the lines all day long by booking one of Disney’s VIP Tours.
-These tours allow you to utilize the FastPass line at Disney Parks.
-Private VIP tours are available for up to 10 guests and you may pick your start time with a minimum duration of 7 hours.
+These tours allow you to utilize the Genie+ line at Disney Parks.
+Private VIP tours are available for up to 10 guests, and you may pick your start time with a minimum duration of 7 hours.
 Guides then lead your group to your desired experiences giving priority access to attractions, reserved viewing areas for fireworks and parades, and more.
 You can visit one or multiple parks during your time.
-Pricing for Private VIP Tours ranges from $425 to $750 per hour, per group, depending on the season and park tickets & reservations are also required for each guest.
+Pricing for Private VIP Tours ranges from $425 to $750 per hour, per group, depending on the season, and park tickets & reservations are also required for each guest.

-If you have a little spare change laying around and you want to live the good life while at Disney World or Disneyland, join Club 33.
-Club 33 boasts many perks, but the top ones(in my opinion) is the skip-the-line access at the parks.
-Here are a couple of reasons you may see Club 33 members in Fastpass lines:
+If you have a little spare change and want to live the good life while at Disney World or Disneyland, join Club 33.
+Club 33 boasts many perks, but the top one (in my opinion) is the skip-the-line access at the parks.
+Here are a couple of reasons you may see Club 33 members in Genie+ lines:

 - They get 5 Guided VIP Tours a year

 Speaking of the good life… You can also skip the line if you live at Disney.
 Let me explain… Golden Oak is a Disney Imagineer-developed residential neighborhood that offers a lot of perks and extras to the residents who live there.
 Not only do you live in an incredible home(homes start at 2 million dollars), but you’re also moments from Disney World.
-Owners of homes inside Golden Oak also get priority access to the FastPass line at Walt Disney World.
+Owners of homes inside Golden Oak also get priority access to the Genie+ line at Walt Disney World.